GovTechSG/seed-documentation/snippets/snippets-seed-offboarding-faq.md

 </details><hr />

-<details><summary style="font-size:20px;font-weight:bold">After I successfully complete step 1 to offboard my device from SEED components, I get the error message<code>Intune ID not found.
+<details><summary style="font-size:20px;font-weight:bold">After I successfully complete Phase A to offboard my device from SEED components, I get the error message<code>Intune ID not found.
 Please manually input your Intune ID</code>.</summary>

 You may experience this error if we are unable to auto-retrieve your Intune Device ID due to some incorrect configurations on your device.
 There can be multiple reasons for this incorrect configurations.